lorenzoliuzzo/scipp/docs/math/functions/add.md

-# Math Library - Addition Functions

-The `math/functions/add.hpp` file contains a collection of addition functions implemented in the `scipp::math` namespace.
+The `math/functions/add.hpp` file contains a collection of addition functions implemented in the `scipp::math::functions` namespace.
 These functions provide various ways to perform addition on different types of operands, including numbers, measurements, complex numbers, vectors, and matrices.

 ## Function Structure